-On November 21-22, the Auschwitz Institute and the Office of the Ombudsperson of Colombia co-organized a seminar-workshop entitled “The Prevention of Mass Atrocities in the context of the current migration crisis in Colombia”.
+On November 21-22, the Auschwitz Institute and the Office of the Ombudsperson of Colombia co-organized a seminar-workshop entitled “The Prevention of mass atrocities in the context of the current migration crisis in Colombia,” with support from the German Federal Foreign Office through the Zivik Funding Program operated by the IFA (Institut für Auslandsbeziehungen).
 The activity took place in Bogotá and welcomed participants from national institutions, the Office of the Ombudsman and its regional delegations, as well as representatives of Colombian civil society organizations.

 The activity looked to foster knowledge and practical competencies among participants that is required to: (i) understand the processes that lead to genocide and other mass atrocities, as well as their relationship with mass migration; (ii) identify risk factors for genocide and other mass atrocities throughout the migration process, and (iii) strengthen the capacities of the Colombian Ombudsperson office on the protection of Venezuelan migrants.